-Max Risch is a Ph.D. candidate in economics at the University of Michigan.
-His research fields include public finance, development economics, and labor economics.
-His research uses new administrative datasets to analyze the relationship between public policies and income inequality, with a particular focus on how tax incentives shape the distribution of income.
-One strand of research investigates how firm-worker relationships mediate responses to tax policy.
+Max Risch is a postdoctoral research associate with the Economics Department at Princeton University.
+His research uses new administrative datasets to analyze the relationship between public policies and income inequality, with a particular focus on how firm-worker relationships mediate responses to policy changes.
 Another strand of research analyzes the role of tax evasion and tax enforcement for real and measured income inequality.
-Prior to entering the doctoral program, Risch received a master’s degree in public administration from Columbia University, served in the U.S. Peace Corps, and received a Bachelor of Arts degree in political science from the University of Michigan.
+He received his Ph.D. in economics from the University of Michigan, where he previously earned his B.A. in political science.
+Risch also received an M.P.A. from Columbia University and served in the U.S. Peace Corps.

 - 2018, Do pass-through owners pass tax burdens through to their workers?, $15,000

 - 2019, Understanding the incidence of minimum wage increases, $60,000